LFrye1/LFrye1/README.md

 Currently, I work in the social services field.
 I have a Siberian Husky named Mulder, who is always quite mischievous!

-I'm always open for feedback or additional learning opportunities!
+I'm always open to feedback or additional learning opportunities!

-Let's have a great term!!!